tonyqiu1019/lulesh-chainsaw/README.md

 # lulesh-chainsaw

-Rewrite the lulesh problem using Chainsaw, a new parallel language
+Rewrite the lulesh problem in hydrodynamics using Chainsaw, a new parallel language.

 ## Timeline